Memphis, Tennessee: Cityscape

 Downtown Memphis rises from a bluff along the Mississippi River.
 The city and metro area spread out through suburbanization, and encompass southwest Tennessee, northern Mississippi, and eastern Arkansas.
 Several large parks were founded in the city in the early 20th century, notably Overton Park in Midtown and the 4500 acre Shelby Farms.
 The city is a national transportation hub and Mississippi River crossing for Interstate 40, (east-west), Interstate 55 (north-south), barge traffic, Memphis International Airport (FedEx's "SuperHub" facility) and numerous freight railroads that serve the city.

 Riverfront

 The Memphis Riverfront stretches along the Mississippi River from the Meeman-Shelby Forest State Park in the north, to the T. O. Fuller State Park in the south.
 The River Walk is a park system that connects downtown Memphis from Mississippi River Greenbelt Park in the north, to Tom Lee Park in the south.

-De-annexation
+Deannexation

-In recent years the city has decided to de-annex some of its territory.
-It is going through a three-phase process to de-annex five areas within the city limits that will return to being part of unincorporated Shelby County.
-The first phase of de-annexation occurred on January 1, 2020, when the Eads and River Bottoms areas of the city returned to county jurisdiction.
+In recent years, the city has decided to deannex some of its territory.
+It has gone through a three-phase process to deannex five areas within the city limits, returning them to unincorporated Shelby County.
+The first phase of deannexation occurred on January 1, 2020, when the Eads and River Bottoms areas returned to county jurisdiction.
 As a result, the Shelby County Sheriff is responsible for patrolling these former parts of Memphis.
-It is estimated that this first phase of the de-annexation process will reduce the city's size by 5% and its population by 0.03%.
-The next two phases will have a much more significant impact.
+The first phase of the deannexation process reduced the city's size by 5% and its population by 0.03%.